flatsurf/sage-flatsurf/doc/examples/boshernitzan_conjecture.md

 iet
 ```

-Therefore, we can simplify the interval exchange transformation by dropping thop label `f`.
+Therefore, we can simplify the interval exchange transformation by dropping the label `f`.

 ```{code-cell} ipython3
 iet.induce(0R)